-Increased thirst.
-When you urinate a lot, you rid your body of water, making you more thirsty.
+- Increased thirst.
+When you urinate a lot, you rid your body of water, increasing your thirst.

 Other early signs of diabetes

-Feeling hungry all of the time.
-This is because your body isn’t using all of the calories you eat.
+- Feeling hungry all the time.
+This is because your body isn’t using all the calories you eat.
 Instead, they leave your body through your urine.

 - Nausea or vomiting

 - Stomach pain

 Testing for symptoms of type 1 diabetes